-Dr Agnieszka and Jo have also developed an e-hand-embroidered speaker workshop through which sounds, or music can be played.
+Dr Golda and Dr Law have also developed an e-hand-embroidered speaker workshop through which sounds, or music can be played.
 In addition to that they are a collaborating on a project titled ‘Next generation sustainable crafting’, which will be exhibited in May 2021.

 “We’re in the process of creating a large-scale multisensory installation, comprising sculptural and e-textile design works that integrate eco-friendly graphene screen printing paste, DIY sewable electronics, and biodegradable fabrics.”

-The UOW Makerspace has assisted Dr Jo and Dr Agnieszka in providing a space for their project meetings, acting as a space to film and prepare practical aspects of their project, and deliver the workshop via zoom including audio and visual equipment.
+The UOW Makerspace has assisted Dr Law and Dr Golda in providing a space for their project meetings, acting as a space to film and prepare practical aspects of their project, and deliver the workshop via zoom including audio and visual equipment.